DonovanAdrian/Gifty/README.md

 I enlisted Google Firebase to follow through with all database and hosting operations, while I handled all the data processing operations with the code written here.
+Speaking of the code written here, there is plenty of progress to be made.
+While my time has worn thin,
+I still try to make small steps towards my big goal as of late - v1.3, which employs a much more fleshed out Secret Santa system and Backup functionality.
+While neither of these features are particularly fancy or new, they are interesting challenges for me to solve that are taking more time than expected.

 ## What Are Some Possible Use Cases For This Program?